plone/ansible-playbook/docs/system.rst

 The Plone server role uses ssh pipelining to avoid security errors from Ansible when running operations without superuser rights.
 SSH pipelining for this purpose may require the disabling of ``requiretty`` in ``/etc/sudoers``.
 If you get a pipelining error and cannot disable ``requiretty``, set this variable to ``false`` and instead turn on ``allow_world_readable_tmpfiles`` in your ``ansible.cfg``.
-See http://docs.ansible.com/ansible/become.html#becoming-an-unprivileged-user for a discussion.
+See `Risks of becoming an unprivileged user <https://docs.ansible.com/ansible/latest/user_guide/become.html#risks-of-becoming-an-unprivileged-user>`_ for a discussion.

 System options